roeming/MSSB-Export-Models/README.txt

 No animations are currently extracted, that is in the works.

-Normals may be strange, so you might want to recalculate those.
+Normals may be strange, so you might want to recalculate those in blender.